Skip to content

 Ledgerly is developed and published by Mad Max Labs, a sole proprietorship.
 In this policy, the words we and us mean Mad Max Labs, and Ledgerly or the app means the Ledgerly Android app.

 Ledgerly is built to keep your financial life on your phone.
 It has no user accounts and no sign-in.
 Your transactions, balances, budgets, and forecasts are created and stored on your device, and we operate no server that receives or holds them.
-A small number of optional features can send specific data off your device when you choose to use them.
+A small number of optional features can send specific data off your device when you choose to use them, including the optional paid Ledgerly AI subscription.
 This policy names every one of them, says what is sent and to whom, and explains how to turn each one off.

 The short version